 Fixed Pipe Anchors

 As the name suggests, Fixed pipe anchors fix the pipe at that location.
 We all know that a point in space has six degrees of freedom.
-Three in translational direction and three in the rotational direction.
+Three in the translational direction and three in the rotational direction.
 Fixed pipe anchors restrict the pipe from moving in all six directions.
 In actual applications, the pipe at that location is either directly welded or bolted to the support beam so that the pipe can not move in that location.
 As the pipe is fully restricted at this location depending on the piping configurations forces and moments in all six directions will be generated.
 So, these types of pipe anchors must be designed considering forces and moments from all directions.
 Fixed pipe anchors are rarely used in piping systems.
-Usually, they are preferred for high vibration prone lines, near pressure control valves, blowdown valves, locations where thrust force can generate, etc.
+Usually, they are preferred for high vibration-prone lines, near pressure control valves, blowdown valves, locations where thrust force can generate, etc.

 Directional Pipe Anchors

-Directional pipe anchors arrest the movement only in pipe longitudinal direction.
+Directional pipe anchors arrest the movement only in the pipe longitudinal direction.
 In all other directions, piping directional anchors allow movements.
 They are also popularly known as line stop supports, axial stop supports, or limit stops.
 These types of supports usually experience only vertical and axial forces and are easier to design.
 In pipe and pipeline systems, pipe directional anchors find wide applications.
 One of the most widespread applications of directional pipe anchor supports is in the design of expansion loops.
-On either side of pipe and pipeline expansion loops, one line stop support is provided.
+On either side of the pipe and pipeline expansion loops, one line-stop support is provided.